dragent/sdj/README.md

 # sdj
-web site for a restaurant paused
+web site for a restaurant

 it will permit at this restaurant to see their loyal customers and also will show the black list.